koterpillar/multiblog/README.md

 Usage
 -----

-The compiled program expects to find all the content under `content/` directory.

-Running `multiblog` will start an HTTP server for the content.
+Running `multiblog` will start an HTTP server for the content found under the current directory.
 The following environment variables can be given:

 - `LISTEN_PORT` - the port to listen on, default 8000.
 - `SITE_URL` - the site URL used for the links, default `http://localhost:8000`.